LCS Laboratory Inc., (London, Ontario, Canada) offers laboratory testing, free media and rental equipment for mold sampling.

 5. There is evidence from outbreak investigations and case reports that increased concentrations of airborne fungal spores resulting from environmental perturbations or inadequate control measures are associated with a higher risk of invasive mycoses in immunocompromised individuals.
 No thorough epidemiological studies have assessed what airborne concentration of Aspergillus spores is required to cause an infection (end of the quote).

-To measure mold concentration level in your house, please visit our store to order your mold sampling kit.
+To measure mould concentration levels in your house, please visit our store to order your mould sampling kit.
 You can collect the air samples by following our simple instructions.
 When the sampling is complete, please send the samples to our laboratory for analysis.